 - Heat oil to deep fry the vadas.

 - Using your palm or on a plastic wrap make vadas.
 I placed a Ziploc bag on the counter top and made my vadas.
 Take a small lime size batter into your palm and make ball.
 Place this on the Ziploc bag and press it into discs using fingers.
 Gradually drop the vada into hot oil.

-- Deep fry on medium heat until the vada are golden brown in color, turning around once or twice in between until the vadas are well cooked.
+- Deep fry vada on medium heat until golden brown in color, turning around once or twice in between until well cooked.
 It took about half hour to fry all the vada and I made 3 vadas at a time.